 tar -xzvf linux_files.tar.gz -C /home/careerkarma/Documents

 This command will extract our archive into the /home/careerkarma/Documents folder on our Linux computer.

 When you are sent a tar file, your first instinct may be to open it up.
 How else are you going to see what’s in the file?
-But you should know that the tar command comes with an option to see what’s in a tar file without having to open it up.
-Consider this command:
+But, you can preview the file without extracting its contents to your computer.
+The following command will let you list the contents of a tar file without extracting its full contents to your computer:

 tar -tvf linux_files.tar.gz